close

 We also run Google Analytics to understand site activity and usage patterns.
 That said, the data we see through Google Analytics is anonymized and we can’t track it specifically to you.

-Do you have testimonials from Campnab users?
+Do you have testimonials from Campnab customers?

 We do!
 Check out the Reviews page, or, you can take a look at the ones that members have added to the Reviews area on our Facebook page.